EPISODES

 Will Grant Will Grant

-Meanwhile, a man with the world's largest penis broke his arm in a shower accident because he couldn't see his feet, proving that even anatomical fame comes with occupational hazards.
-The space exploration front delivered its own dose of terror when Italian astronaut Luca Parmitano nearly drowned inside his helmet during a spacewalk, with water sloshing around his head while he floated in the vacuum of space.
-Back on Earth, researchers discovered that smearing Greek yogurt on your windows can cool your house by up to 3.5 degrees Celsius, offering a dairy-based solution to summer heat that sounds ridiculous but actually works.
+A groundbreaking study on phantom limb syndrome has overturned decades of medical thinking, a man with the world's largest penis broke his arm in a shower accident because he couldn't see his feet, Italian astronaut Luca Parmitano nearly drowned inside his helmet during a spacewalk, researchers discovered that smearing yogurt on your windows can cool your house by up to 3.5 degrees Celsius, and a 1950s nuclear test called Operation Plumbob accidentally launched a 900-kilogram manhole cover at six times Earth's escape velocity - potentially making it the first human-made object to reach space, beating Sputnik by several years.

 Read More